EleonGameStudiosSA/OfficialEmpyrionDiscord/PersonalWipe.md

 ## Best Practice

+- Check `cb:wipe` regularly while you're in the Starter System.
+- Move important structures off the Starter playfields before their timer expires.
-Check your `cb:wipe` timer regularly while you're in the Starter System.
-Once you move beyond the starter playfields, the Personal Wipe Counter no longer applies.
+- Remember that once you're outside the Starter System, the Personal Wipe Counter no longer applies.

 </div>